Proximity-Engine/Proximity/README.md

 ```

 Where `_CARDS_` is the name of the file containing your cards list, and `_TEMPLATE_` is the name of your template zip file.
-This assumes that your `_CARDS_` file resides in the root of the `Proximity` project, and your `_TEMPLATE_` file resides in
+This assumes that your _CARDS_ file resides in the root of the Proximity project, and your _TEMPLATE_ file resides in
-the `templates` folder.
+the templates folder.
-Output of proximity will end up in a folder named `images`.
+Output of proximity will end up in a folder named images.

-If you prefer `docker-compose`, you can run `docker-compose up` from the `docker` folder.
-If you do, you might need to modify the `environment` variables of the
+If you prefer docker-compose, you can run `docker-compose up` from the docker folder.
+If you do, you might need to modify the environment variables of the
-`docker-compose.yml` file to fit the name of your cards file, and your template file.
+docker-compose.yml file to fit the name of your cards file, and your template file.